-One month, you’re working out like a boss.
+One month, you’re having great workouts.
 The next, you feel like you’ve hit a wall — literally.

-Exercising used to make you feel awesome, but it’s just not doing it for you anymore.
-You’re not making gains, you’re feeling anxious and you’re even having trouble sleeping.
+Exercising used to make you feel great, but now, you’re not seeing progress; you’re feeling anxious and even having trouble sleeping.
+What gives?

-You know that exercise is good for your physical and mental health — and that you need at least 150 minutes of moderate-intensity physical activity each week — but can you have too much of a good thing?
+Well, exercise is good for your physical and mental health, and it’s recommended to have 150 minutes of moderate-intensity physical activity each week — but it turns out: you can have too much of a good thing.

-“The main training errors that occur are poor prior conditioning and trying to do too much, too fast,” says Brian Liem, M.D., a physician at the Sports Medicine Center at Husky Stadium.
+“The main training errors that occur are poor prior conditioning and trying to do too much, too fast,” says Dr. Brian Liem, a physician at the Sports Medicine Center at Husky Stadium.

-When this happens, you can seriously injure yourself.
-And we’re not just talking about the typical muscle soreness that leaves you waddling around after a particularly tough workout.
+When this happens, you can seriously injure yourself — something more severe than the typical muscle soreness after a tough workout.

-Other potential overexercise pitfalls include shin splints, tendinitis, stress fractures and something called overtraining syndrome, which most commonly affects higher level athletes but can also occur if you’re simply pushing your body too far.
+Other potential overexercise pitfalls include shin splints, tendinitis, stress fractures and something called overtraining syndrome, which most commonly affects higher-level athletes but can also occur if you’re pushing your body too far.

 Get your rest days in